rdsq/cross-utils-js/README.md

 This is a package that contains some utils designed to work across all JavaScript runtimes

-If the runtime the script runs on is not supported, it will throw `Error('Unsupported runtime')`
+If the runtime the script runs on is not supported, it will throw `Error('Unknown runtime')`

 ## Exit